What happens if you can't pay your credit card?

 Consequences of not paying your credit card bill

 Whether you miss one or several credit card payments, the results may be similar, and some affect you in both the short and the long term.
-These consequences may include receiving fees, interest charges, and an impact on your credit score.
+These consequences may include being charged fees, interest charges, and an impact on your credit score.

 A late payment fee is usually charged after a credit card payment is missed.
 Some cards limit the amount of the fee while others do not.
 Late fees are typically added to your credit card's unpaid balance.
 To understand the fees and interest you can expect for a late payment, review your card's terms and conditions.